Chrome 71 will block every ad on a website if it displays any ‘abusive’ ads | Tech Industry

 Ad blocking browser extensions are the obvious answer to most advertising woes, but they aren’t perfect.
 Some of the more sinister ads out there can still mysteriously bypass that type of protection, redirecting users to shady websites, or locking their browser down with fake, unskippable warning messages.

 If you’re reading this article, you probably already know how to deal with those problems.
-However, less tech-savvy users fall victim to predatory advertising every day.
+However, less -savvy users fall victim to predatory advertising every day.
 To help reduce that possibility, Google is rolling out an improved anti-abusive ads feature with the upcoming Chrome 71 update.

-The feature will effectively every ad on a website if it regularly displays abuse advertisements such as the ones mentioned above.
+The feature will effectively block every ad on a website if it regularly abuse advertisements such as the ones mentioned above.
 This means even ads Google would ordinarily consider harmless will be blocked if site owners do not pull them within 30 days.

 While every website handles advertisements a little differently, for our part, we try to avoid running any form of intrusive ads in the first place.
 We have strict guidelines regarding the advertising formats that are allowed to run on TechSpot, and as a result, you won’t ever see us running pop-ups, overlays, or other irritating (and potentially harmful) ads here.